appsody/website/content/docs/reference/metadata.md

 ## Custom Resources for Kubernetes

-The `build` command generates the deployment manifest `app-deploy.yaml` using the [application labels](#application-labels) and reformats the labels to Kubernetes reverse domain notations (e.g. `dev.appsody.stack.id` becomes `stack.appsody.dev/id`).
-The information is then exposed on the deployed resources in Kubernetes.
+The `build` command injects all the traceability information from the [stack](#stack-labels) and the [application](#application-labels) into the deployment manifest (`app-deploy.yaml`).
+While adding this information, it reformats the label names to adhere to the Kubernetes reverse domain notation.

+When the application is deployed, the traceability information is made available to Kubernetes resources (deployments, services etc.) that represent the application.

 | Original Label | Kubernetes Custom Resource |
 |----------------|----------------------------|